Wendy's explores bringing Uber-style pricing to its fast-food restaurants

 "This has been around in a few industries already, but in the context of fast food, it's a new development and is pushing the technology to new places," Steven Suranovic, an associate professor of economics at George Washington University, told CBS News.

-By no means widespread in the food and beverage industry, surge pricing was adopted by Britain's biggest pub company, Stonegate Group, which in the fall began charging about 25 cents more for a pint on weekends and evenings at about 800 of the 4,000 pubs it operates, the New York Times reported in September.
+Surge pricing is uncommon, but not unprecedented, in the food and beverage industry.
+It was adopted by Britain's biggest pub company, Stonegate Group, which in the fall began charging about 25 cents more for a pint on weekends and evenings at about 800 of the 4,000 pubs it operates, the New York Times reported in September.

 In theory, charging more for food at high-traffic times could help cover the added costs of having to bring in additional staff during peak hours.
 That said, restaurant brands also run the risk of putting people off.